Election Day at Penn

 Here’s what you need to know to successfully cast your ballot:

-October 20, 2025 is the last day to register to vote in the Pennsylvania Municipal Election on November 4, 2025.
+May 4, 2026 is the last day to register to vote in the Pennsylvania Primary Election on May 19, 2026.

 Mail-in or absentee ballot